 Security for QCOM 3 LAN

-QCOM 3 local area network (LAN) infrastructure is not regulated gaming equipment, but the Office of Liquor and Gaming Regulation (OLGR) may declare specific QCOM LAN equipment as regulated gaming equipment if we view the equipment as being significant to the security, integrity or availability of gaming.
+QCOM 3 local area network (LAN) infrastructure (e.g. cabling, switches, etc) is not regulated gaming equipment.
+The Office of Liquor and Gaming Regulation (OLGR) may declare specific QCOM LAN equipment as regulated gaming equipment if we view it as being significant to the security, integrity or availability of gaming.

-Queensland licensed monitoring operators may offer value-added services, such as QCOM 3 LAN quality of service and intrusion monitoring.
-However, these services must not restrict OLGR's or the licensed gaming venue's access to the LAN in any way.
+Queensland licensed monitoring operators (LMOs) may offer extra services, such as QCOM 3 LAN quality of service and intrusion monitoring.
+However, these services must not restrict OLGR's or the gaming licensee's access to the LAN in any way.

 Manufacturers of gaming equipment can: